 In Hall 1 at Messe Basel, you’ll find a lot of big, sprawling installations, huge statues or sculptures, big wall paintings, and photo series, plus video projections.
 Sometimes they’ll have interactive installations, too.
 This isn’t your typical art fair booth.
 As a result of its large space, it can accommodate massive installations that you won’t find at other fairs.

 Hall 2 has art galleries from different parts of the world.
-The art galleries carry artworks from countries such as Chine, the USA, Germany, and Brazil.
+The art galleries carry artworks from countries such as China, the USA, Germany, and Brazil.
 289 galleries gathered in Basel for the 2022 Edition.
 Furthermore, they have an upcoming artist section in Hall 2, with lots of cool art installations for the next generation of artists.

-Is Art Basel Worth Visiting?
+Is Art Basel Worth It?

 Art fairs are exclusive and selective, so their costs are high as well.
 Among the costs are various fees, rentals, insurance, security, packaging, and shipping.
 As of 2022, a ticket for Art Basel costs about 65 CHF a day.

 There’s no better place for modern art on earth.
-And it’s likely you’ll come back every year after you’ve been there.
+And you’ll likely come back every year after you’ve been there.
 That’s because the installations change every year, so it’s a good idea to keep coming back.
 It’s also pretty easy to see and understand why some people have been going for years.

 How to Get to Art Basel